ARTICLE I

 through the protection and conservation of natural resource systems and the use of non-

-structural BMPs and other creative methods of improving water qual
+structural BMPs and other creative methods of improving water quality and managing

 H. Promote the use of green infrastructure in development and redevelopment where it can